-Why is it so difficult to repair an electronic device?
-Have you ever wondered why it's so hard to repair your smartphone, computer or console?
-Companies manufacture the devices in a way that does not really allow you to do it.
+Why is it so difficult to repair some electronics? devices?
+Have you ever wondered why it is so difficult to repair your smartphone, computer or console which one do you use?
+Companies build the devices in such a way that it basically doesn't allow you to do that.

 What is the problem exactly?